-In commercial transactions sometimes a PSE has to stand Bank guarantee.
-An incidence occurred in a dispute where the bank guarantee holder PSE approached the guaranteeing bank for encashment of the bank guarantee.
-Such action creates an embarrassing situation to the Government, which in its turn has given counter bank guarantee.
-This matter was considered in DPE and it was decided that all PSEs should effect encashment of bank guarantee only as a last resort when efforts to resolve the differences/ dispute fail and that too, after giving due notice/information to the concerned public sector enterprise.
-In such situations, all the PSEs should refer the dispute to this Department and cooperate with the Arbitrator of PMA for early settlement.
+In commercial transactions sometimes a CPSE has to stand Bank guarantee.
+All CPSEs should effect encashment of bank guarantee only as a last resort when efforts to resolve the differences/ dispute fail and that too, after giving due notice/information to the concerned Public Sector Enterprise.
+In such situations, all CPSEs should refer the dispute to this Department and cooperate with the Arbitrator of PMA for early settlement.